microsoft/InnerEye-DeepLearning/InnerEye/SSL/readme.md

 ### Example 2: training a BYOL model on RSNA Pneumonia Detection Challenge

 ##### Step 1: Get the data
-Prior to starting training a model on these datasets, you will need to download them to your machine.
-They are both available on Kaggle:
+Prior to starting training a model on this dataset, you will need to download it from Kaggle to your machine:
 * To use the RSNA Pneumonia Detection Challenge data: please download from [here](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/data?select=stage_2_train_images).
   Make sure to download all images and the `dataset.csv` file to your data folder.
 Please note that the labels are here